What is a Gastric Balloon?

 Cost of Gastric Ballooning

 Like most surgery there is never one definite cost for a specific procedure, this is due to the different elements involved that make up the final cost.
 Unfortunately insurance doesn’t usually cover the Gastric Ballooning procedure.
-Without insurance cover the procedure usually costs around $5,600 on average.
-Some of these ranging factors include that will influence these numbers are:
+Without insurance cover the procedure usually costs around $7,000- $8,000 on average.

 - Consultation fees – Usually between $100-$200 that are usually eligible for a medicare rebate.